wp-plugins/awesome-weather/readme.txt

 5. Add inline styles to your widget and set custom background colors (1.3.1)

 == Upgrade Notice ==

+= 1.4 =

+Gearing up for the PRO version coming soon which will include:
+* weather icons
+* custom layouts
+* shortcode generator
+* C/F switching
+* User location detection

+This release includes:
+* Extended forecast now uses WP current_time to determine what days to show, uses Timezone in 'Settings' -> 'General'
+* Added a Widget Title field that uses the standard widget code from the sidebar (optional)
+* Support for OpenWeatherMaps City ID, just insert in the Location field.
+* Support for rgba() in the Custom Background Color

 = 1.3.4 =
 Fixed issue with Location stripping spaces from text cause weather to not get accessed.
 Thanks @storkontheroof!